Roselyn-Koech/flyrank-ml-internship/work/FL-10_RETROSPECTIVE.md

+# FL-10 Retrospective

-FlyRank ML Internship Retrospective
+## Looking Back on My FlyRank ML Internship
-Looking Back from Week 10

-When I started the FlyRank ML Internship, I wanted to strengthen my practical machine learning skills and learn how to approach a real data problem from beginning to end.
-In Week 1, I was mainly focused on getting a model to work.
-I understood concepts such as classification, features, targets, and evaluation metrics, but I had not yet fully appreciated how much of a machine learning project happens before and after model training.

-My project focused on **Refresh / Content Opportunity Scoring**.
-The goal was to determine which content pages should be reviewed first based on observed performance signals.
-At first, this sounded like a straightforward prediction problem.
-As I progressed, I learned that defining the question correctly was more important than immediately choosing an algorithm.
-I had to think about what the target represented, which features were available at decision time, what information could create leakage, and how the resulting scores would actually support a content team's workflow.

-One of the biggest changes in my thinking was moving from simply building a model to building an evidence-based decision process.
-I started with a transparent baseline so that the machine learning models had something meaningful to beat.
-I then compared Logistic Regression, Decision Tree, and Random Forest rather than assuming that a more complicated model would automatically be better.
-The final evaluation used a client-grouped holdout to test whether the approach could generalize beyond the clients used for training.
+At the beginning of the FlyRank ML Internship, I wanted to become more confident in applying machine learning to a practical problem rather than only working through isolated exercises.
+My project focused on **Refresh / Content Opportunity Scoring**, with the goal of identifying which content pages should be reviewed first based on observed performance signals.

+At first, I was mainly focused on building and comparing machine learning models.
+As the project progressed, I realized that building a useful ML system involves much more than choosing an algorithm and reporting a high score.
+I became more focused on the decision the model was intended to support, the quality of the validation strategy, leakage prevention, and whether the evidence actually justified the claims I was making.

+One of the most important changes in my approach was my understanding of validation.
+Rather than treating a random row split as sufficient, I used a **client grouped holdout** so that entire clients were held out from training.
+The final independently reconstructed validation contained 27,675 training rows from 26 clients and 2,325 test rows from 6 completely held out clients, with zero client overlap.
+The held out test clients also had a lower declining label rate than the training clients, which provided an additional distribution shift check.

+The Random Forest remained the strongest model under this evaluation.
+The independently reconstructed validation produced a **ROC AUC of 0.745**, compared with the earlier Week 5 reported ROC AUC of 0.750.
+Average Precision was 0.611, while Precision@50 was 0.72.
+Precision@20 was 0.80, although I would not interpret that increase alone as evidence of general improvement because it is based on only the top 20 predictions.

-The results helped reinforce the importance of evaluation design.
-Random Forest performed best in the verified comparison, achieving a ROC AUC of 0.754 and Precision@20 of 0.90.
-On the held-out test set, 18 of the top 20 ranked pages were positive under the observed declining label.
-These results were useful, but I also learned not to overstate them.
-The model identifies pages associated with the observed label; it does not prove that refreshing a page will improve its future performance or predict Google's ranking algorithm.
+This validation experience taught me an important lesson: **a model score is only meaningful when I understand how the score was produced and what question the evaluation answers**.
+I also learned to be careful about the difference between association and causation.
+My model identifies pages associated with the observed declining label, but it does not prove that refreshing a page will cause its performance to improve.
+It also does not predict Google's ranking algorithm.

-My workflow also changed.
-I became more careful about checking assumptions, documenting decisions, testing for leakage, and distinguishing measured results from interpretations.
-I learned that a technically impressive model can still produce an unreliable project if the target, split strategy, or evaluation process is poorly designed.
-I also became more comfortable treating validation as part of the modelling process rather than something added at the end.
+Another major change was learning to communicate limitations honestly.
+Earlier in my ML learning, I might have focused mainly on the strongest metric.
+During this internship, I learned that a stronger technical explanation includes what the model does well, where the evaluation is limited, and what cannot reasonably be concluded from the available evidence.

+The project also changed how I think about model selection.
+I compared a transparent baseline with Logistic Regression, Decision Tree, and Random Forest rather than assuming that the most complex model would automatically be the best choice.
+The goal was to establish whether the learned models provided meaningful improvement over a simple, interpretable benchmark.

-If I continued this project, I would build a stronger temporal validation framework, test the approach across additional client groups, and add monitoring for changes in data distributions and model performance.
-I would also develop a more complete production workflow connecting the ranked review queue to human decisions and later outcomes.
-That would allow the system to learn from actual content interventions rather than relying only on the observed historical label.
+If I continued the project, I would add stronger temporal validation, evaluate more client groups, monitor performance over time, and connect the ranked recommendations to actual content outcomes.
+I would also want to study whether pages identified by the system eventually improve after human reviewed interventions.
+That would require a more appropriate experimental or causal design rather than relying only on observational data.

-The three most transferable lessons I am taking from this internship are **problem framing, validation discipline, and communicating evidence honestly**.
-First, I learned to start with the decision that needs to be supported rather than the model I want to use.
-Second, I learned that a model's evaluation is only meaningful when the validation design reflects the real generalization problem.
-Third, I learned that communicating limitations is part of good data science, not an admission that the project failed.

-Looking back at Week 1, the biggest change is that I no longer see machine learning as simply training a model and reporting a score.
-I now see it as a process of defining a useful question, building defensible evidence, testing whether that evidence generalizes, and translating the result into a decision that a person can actually use.
+### Three transferable lessons

+**1. Start with the decision, not the model.**

+A machine learning model should solve a clearly defined problem.
+Thinking first about the decision the output will support helped me choose ranking metrics such as Precision@20 instead of focusing only on general classification metrics.

+**2. Validation design matters as much as model selection.**

+A model can appear strong under an inappropriate split.
+Using client grouped validation made me think more carefully about generalization and whether the evaluation represented the situation in which the system might eventually be used.

+**3. Honest limitations make technical work more credible.**

+I learned that saying what a model cannot prove is part of good technical communication.
+The model can help prioritize pages for human review, but it cannot guarantee future recovery or establish causality.

+Looking back to Week 1, I would now approach the same project differently.
+I would define the decision and evaluation strategy earlier, establish leakage controls before modelling, and treat the final metric as only one part of the evidence.

+The biggest outcome of this internship is therefore not simply that I trained a Random Forest model.
+It is that I became more comfortable building a machine learning project that I can explain, evaluate, defend, and communicate honestly.